pkdevboxy/features/android/1-built-from-java-sources/1a-introduce-jvmassembly/README.md

 ## Implementation plan

 - [ ] User guide and samples
+    - Good point: we should copy the sample from the feature spec into the codebase
 - [ ] Public API to query the `JvmAssembly` for a `JarBinarySpec`
+    - We were hoping to keep `JvmAssembly` internal for this feature, but clearly we need a public API that can be depended on by a task.
+The public API can be simply `extends BuildableModelElement` for now.